ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 ]
 ```

-Included in the article is the [REST API](https://github.com/quiksilv/simple-api-mobile/tree/master/restapi "REST API") sourcecode hosted on github.
+Included in the article is the [REST API](https://github.com/quiksilv/simple-api-mobile/tree/master/restapi "REST API") source code hosted on github.
 There is no data so you would need to run `python manage.py migrate` or `python manage.py syncdb` on older Django versions.

 ## The iOS mobile app
 I will go through the key steps required to create a mobile app that receives data from our API.
-I am going to use the UITableView to display our data in a list.
-In XCode 6.3.1 (the latest version as of this writing), create a new project
+I am going to use the `UITableView` to display our data in a list.
+In XCode 6.3.1 (the latest version as of writing), create a new project

-File > New > Project > iOS Application > Single View Application
+_File > New > Project > iOS Application > Single View Application_

-* Product Name: Fishes
+- **Product Name**: Fishes
-* Language: Objective-C
+- **Language**: Objective-C
-* Devices: iPhone (default was Universal, this includes both the iPhone and iPad)
+- **Devices**: iPhone (default was Universal, this includes both the iPhone and iPad)
-* Not using Core Data for now.
+- Not using Core Data for now.

-Select a location on disk to save your project and then click Create.
-The `Fishes`, `FishesTests` and `Fishes.xcodeproj` files and folders will be create.
-I will work on the files contained in the `Fishes` folder.
+Select a location to save your project and click _Create_.
+We will work on the files contained the _Fishes_ folder.

-By default, the project will be created with a View Controller.
-I however will want to show the data from the REST API as a list, so I will use the `Table View Controller` instead.
-So now I will create a new set of Objective-C files (File > New > File > iOS Source > Cocoa Touch Class).
+By default, the project has a View Controller.
+I want to show the data from the REST API as a list, so will use a `Table View Controller` instead.
+Create a new set of Objective-C files (_File > New > File > iOS Source > Cocoa Touch Class_).

-Class: `TableViewController`
+- **Class**: `TableViewController`
-Subclass of: `UITableViewController`
+- **Subclass of**: `UITableViewController`
-we do not create a XIB file
+- We do not need a XIB file

-I have just created the `TableViewController.h` and `TableViewController.m` files.
-These files should be created in the `Fishes` folder.
+Save these new files in the _Fishes_ folder.

-Go to the `Main.storyboard`, go to the [Object library](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/AddingObject.html "Object library") and drag the `Table View Controller` object to the storyboard.
+Open _Main.storyboard_, go to the [Object library](https://developer.apple.com/library/ios/recipes/xcode_help-IB_objects_media/Chapters/AddingObject.html "Object library") and drag the `Table View Controller` object to the storyboard.
 Select and delete the default `View Controller`.
-Make sure that under the [Inspector](https://developer.apple.com/library/mac/recipes/xcode_help-general/Chapters/AbouttheUtilityArea.html "Attributes Inspector"), the checkbox for `Is Initial View Controller` for the selected `Table View Controller` is ticked.
+Make sure that in the [Inspector](https://developer.apple.com/library/mac/recipes/xcode_help-general/Chapters/AbouttheUtilityArea.html "Attributes Inspector"), the checkbox for _Is Initial View Controller_ for the selected `Table View Controller` is ticked.

 ![xcode](xcode.png "Show the document outline or navigator to see the components available on Interface Builder.
 This could be useful for you to find the Table View Cell.")

-* In the `Main.storyboard`, expand the `Table View Controller` to expose `Table View Cell` then select the `Attributes Inspector` and enter `FishCell` in the `Identifier`.
+- In _Main.storyboard_, expand the `Table View Controller` to expose `Table View Cell`, then select the _Attributes Inspector_ and enter `FishCell` as the _Identifier_.
 This links the cells in the Interface Builder's storyboard to the code.
-* Also change the `Style` to `Subtitle` from `Basic`.
-This provides the utility to display the value set by `cell.detailTextLabel`.
+- Change the `Style` to _Subtitle_ from _Basic_.
+This allows us to display the value set by `cell.detailTextLabel`.
-* While selecting `Table View Controller` under the `Table View Controller Scene` as seen from the Document Outline, click on the Identity Inspector and enter `TableViewController` into Custom Class > Class.
-This links the entire scene to the `TableViewController.m` file.
+- Select `Table View Controller` under the `Table View Controller Scene`, click on the Identity Inspector and enter `TableViewController` into Custom Class > Class.
+This links the entire scene to the _TableViewController.m_ file.

 ![xcode](xcode2.png "Here is where I changed the Custom Class.")

-Next, I will enter some code that will make this app do something.
-The code demonstrates the use of a simple `NSArray` to display data hardcoded in the `TableViewController.m`.
+Next, I will add code that will make this app do something.
+The code demonstrates the use of a simple `NSArray` to display data hardcoded in the _TableViewController.m_ replace any existing functions with the below.

 ```objectivec
 - (NSInteger)numberOfSectionsInTableView:(UITableView *)tableView {